erobwen/eternity/README.md

 ## Reactive database

 Eternity is offering a new way to access data in your database.
-Traditionally, this is done by queries and updates, but in a reactive database the writing and reading from the database is (almost) completley transparent to the application.
+Traditionally, this is done by queries and updates, but in a reactive database the writing and reading from the database is almost transparent to the application.

 ### Writing
 This means that an object that resides on the database, will be automatically updated when its counterpart in memory is changed.

 ### Reading
-In addition, objects will be loaded/unloaded transparently as they are accessed by the application.
+In addition, objects will be loaded by a special selector command, for example `myObject.load("forEdit", action)`.
+When action runs, the object will be loaded according to the "forEdit" selector.
+A selector defines the refered objects that needs to be loaded in conjunction with myObject, and can be completley user defined.
 Eternity keeps a list of the least recently accessed objects, and in order to free up memory, objects at the top of the list will be automatically unloaded.

 ### Persistent Garbage Collection
 In addition, the set of objects saved in the database will be determined by the objects transitivley refered to by a very specific "persistent node".
 This also means that eternity has a built in garbage-collector that will automatically remove objects from the database if they no longer can be reached by the persistent node.

+The garbage collection uses a "flamefront" algorithm to remove unused data from the database.

 ## Example